kvantas/mapAI/README.md

 [![R-CMD-check](https://github.com/kvantas/mapAI/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/kvantas/mapAI/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The `mapAI` package provides a cohesive, end-to-end toolkit in R for the **Positional Accuracy Improvement (PAI)** of historical vector maps.
-It uses modern machine learning and statistical models to learn the complex geometric distortions inherent in historical cartographic documents and applies a correction to improve their alignment with modern coordinate systems.
+The `mapAI` package provides an end-to-end toolkit in R for the **Positional Accuracy Improvement (PAI)** of historical vector maps.
+It uses modern machine learning and statistical models to learn the complex geometric distortions inherent in historical cartographic documents and applies a correction to improve their geometric accuracy

-The package is designed for researchers and practitioners in geomatics and GIS who need to integrate historical maps into contemporary spatial analysis workflows.
+The package is designed for researchers and practitioners in geomatics and GIS who need to integrate historical maps into modern GIS workflows.

 ## Overview